 These are not the type of “settlements” that we commonly envision where two people come to an agreement and knowingly settle their differences.

-Instead, the so-called “settlements” that I’m talking about are deceptive games of “gotcha” where an auto insurance company uses special language on a check or release that has the effect of disqualifying a car accident victim from all future No-Fault benefits to pay for medical bills and lost wages and prohibiting the victim from suing the at-fault driver for pain and suffering compensation and other economic damages.
+Instead, the so-called “settlements” that I’m talking about are deceptive games of “gotcha” where an auto insurance company uses special language on a check or release that has the effect of disqualifying a victim from all future No-Fault benefits to pay for medical bills and lost wages and prohibiting the victim from suing the at-fault driver for pain and suffering damages after a car accident and other economic damages.

 The aftermath of a car accident is frequently an anxious and desperate time for victims and their families as they’re struggling with injuries, medical care, medical bills and being able to support their family if their injuries prevent them from returning to work.
 These dirty tricks prey on victims’ desperation.

 To protect themselves from being taken advantage of and losing all of their legal rights to benefits and compensation, car accident victims need to know:

 - The signs to look for to determine if their insurance company might be trying to take advantage of them

 - The crucial language that signals that a trap may have been set

 - The importance of talking to a lawyer before cashing any check from the auto insurance company and/or before signing any release from the insurance company